Accessibility Policy

 Accessible Formats may include, but are not limited to, large print, recorded audio and electronic formats, braille, and other formats usable by persons with disabilities.

-Accommodation means the special arrangement made or assistance provided so that persons with disabilities can participate in the experiences available to persons without disabilities.
-Accommodation will vary depending on the person’s unique needs.
+Accommodation means the special arrangement made or assistance provided so that persons with disabilities can participate in experiences available to persons without disabilities.
+Accommodation will vary depending on the individual’s unique needs.

 Assistive Devices are supporting aids such as communication aids, cognition aids, personal mobility aids and medical aids (e.g., canes, crutches, wheelchairs or hearing aids).

-Support Persons are any persons, whether a paid professional, volunteer, family member, or friend, who accompany a person with a disability in order to help with communications, personal care or medical needs, or with access to goods or services.
+Support Persons are individuals, whether paid professionals, volunteers, family members, or friends, who accompany a person with a disability to assist with communication, personal care, medical needs, or access to goods, services, or facilities.

 Service Animals are animals individually trained to do work or perform tasks for the benefit of a person with a disability.

-Unconvertible means it is not technically feasible to convert the information or communication or that the technology to convert the information or communication is not readily available.
+Unconvertible means it is not technically feasible to convert the information or communication, or the technology required to convert it is not readily available.

 Procedures

-GEM shall use every effort to ensure that it and all its representatives meet the needs of people with disabilities in a respectful and timely manner.
+GEM shall use every reasonable effort to ensure that it and all its representatives meet the needs of persons with disabilities in a respectful and timely manner.
 To do so, GEM shall:

 - ensure equal access and participation for people with disabilities

-- ensure that its information is communicated in an accessible manner
+- ensure that information is communicated in an accessible manner

-- ensure that it and its representatives follow the Customer Service Standard (see Section 2 below)
+- ensure that GEM and its representatives follow the Customer Service Standard

-- ensure that it and its representatives follow the Integrated Accessibility Standard (see Section 3 below)
+- ensure that GEM and its representatives follow the Integrated Accessibility Standards

-- ensure that its office premises are barrier free
+- ensure that office premises are barrier-free where reasonably practicable

-- ensure its staff and potential staff are aware that accommodations can be made, upon request
+- ensure employees and prospective employees are aware that accommodations can be made upon request

-- provide training and education with respect to accessibility and aspects of the Ontario Human Rights Code that relate to persons with disabilities
+- provide training and education regarding accessibility and the Ontario Human Rights Code as it relates to persons with disabilities

 - establish and maintain processes for receiving and responding to feedback and ensure that those processes are provided in accessible formats, upon request

-GEM is committed to excellence in serving all clients, including people with disabilities, and will carry out functions and responsibilities as follows:
+GEM is committed to excellence in serving all persons, including people with disabilities, and will carry out its functions and responsibilities as follows:

 (a) Communication

-GEM will communicate with people with disabilities in ways that take into account their disability and will work with the person to determine what method of communication is suitable for them.
+GEM will communicate with persons with disabilities in ways that take into account their disability and will work with the individual to determine appropriate communication methods.

-GEM Staff who communicate with clients will be trained how to interact and communicate with people with various types of disabilities.
+Employees and representatives who communicate with the public will be trained on how to interact and communicate with people with various types of disabilities.

 (b) Telephone Services

-GEM is committed to providing fully accessible telephone service to clients.
-Employees who communicate with clients over the telephone will be trained to speak clearly and slowly and in plain language.
-Staff will offer to communicate with clients by e-mail or TTY relay services if telephone communication is not suitable to their communication needs or is not available.
+GEM is committed to providing accessible telephone services.
+Employees who communicate by telephone will be trained to speak clearly, slowly, and in plain language.
+Alternative communication methods, such as e-mail or TTY relay services, will be offered where telephone communication is not suitable or available.

 (c) Assistive Devices